aaron-c-jones/tahamonfared.github.io/_posts/2016-12-26-EM-Algorithm-Missing.md

 ---
 published: true
 status: publish
-excerpt: "EM Algorithm is basically expectation maximization, although you need to find the complete data first"
+excerpt: "EM Algorithm is expectation maximization, although you need to find the complete data first."
 ---

 If we are ever asked to fill data for missing values in a continuous variable setting, well there are numerous ways.
-Many will just impute the mean of the variable for the missing value and some will just remove the observation.
+Many will just impute the mean of the variable for the missing value, and some will remove the observation.

-But we are first inetersted in keeping as much information as we can (not the second option) and also we don't want to mess with the covariance structure of our data (the first option).
+But we are first interested in keeping as much information as we can (not the second option), and also we don't want to mess with the covariance structure of our data (the first option).

-EM algorithm uses likelihood function for maximization of conditional distribution of missing values given observed values.
-Missing values does not only include the missing data, also it incorporates the missing mean vectors and covariance matrix!
+EM algorithm uses likelihood function for maximization of the conditional distribution of missing values given observed values.
+Missing values does not only include the missing data but also it incorporates the missing mean vectors and covariance matrix!
 This is our complete data structure in the EM algorithm lingo!

-Here we are only looking to fill in multivariate normal data, since it's asymptotically more useful and well, it is more convenient.
+Here we are only looking to fill in multivariate normal data since it's asymptotically more useful and well, it is more convenient.
 Also, we should be aware of randomness of our missing values.
 It should be missing at completely random.
-(This is not the place for differentiating between different randomness structures, but just as a hint, think of a variable "income" where people may based on multiple reasons avoid answering it.
-It would be wise to closely look at our data to be certain that the randomness is completely at random, believe me!)
+(This is not the place for differentiating between different randomness structures, but just as a hint, think of a variable "income" where people may be based on multiple reasons avoid answering it.
+It would be wise to carefully look at our data to be sure that the randomness is completely at random, believe me!)

-To solve this problem we need to first partition our data.
+To solve this problem, we need first to partition our data.
 Each variable should be sorted such that missing values are at the top of the observed vector.

 $$x=\left[\begin{array}{c}x_{m} \\ \hline x_{o}\end{array}\right]$$

-where "m" stands for missing values and "o" stands for observed.
-In a multivariate sense, this would reslut in patterns like [ m m o] and [o m o] and so.
+Where "m" stands for missing values and "o" stands for observed.
+In a multivariate sense, this would result in patterns like [ m m o] and [o m o] and so.

 Now we are ready to start our EM algorithm.
-First we assume we have all the data.Therefore, our likelihood becomes
+First, we assume we have all the data.Therefore, our likelihood becomes

 $$L_c(\mu,\Sigma|x)=\prod_{i=1}^{n}(2\pi)^{-\frac{p}{2}}|\Sigma|^{-\frac{1}{2}}exp\{-\frac{1}{2}(x-\mu)^T\Sigma^{-1}(x-\mu)\}$$

-Where "c" stands for complete data (a notation of most importance in EM algorithm.
-I will discuss other applications, like EM algortihm classification based on normal mixture models.
+Where "c" stands for complete data.

+Note: I will discuss other applications, like EM algortihm classification based on normal mixture models.
 Choosing the **Complete data** is so harder than the obvious choice here).

 Taking the log we have